Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## General Frame Types

-LoRaWAN implements the possibility to send confirmed or unconfirmed messages:
+LoRaWAN implements the possibility to send confirmed or unconfirmed frames:

-* Confirmed message:
+* Confirmed frame:
-  The sender asks the receiver to acknowledge the message.
+  The sender asks the receiver to acknowledge the frame.
-* Unconfirmed message:
+* Unconfirmed frame:
-  The sender does not ask the receiver to acknowledge the message.
+  The sender does not ask the receiver to acknowledge the frame.

-As SCHC defines its own acknowledgment mechanisms, SCHC does not require to use LoRaWAN Confirmed messages.
+As SCHC defines its own acknowledgment mechanisms, SCHC does not require to use LoRaWAN Confirmed frames.

 ## LoRaWAN MAC Frames